pantheon-systems/documentation/source/docs/articles/sites/security.md

 This can be done by putting a username and password on the environment similar to basic authentication on Apache.
 If a request for a resource on your environment is received and the site is _private_ the requesting client will have to supply the authentication credentials you set in order to access the site.

 <div class="alert alert-info" role="alert">
-<strong>Note</strong>: When a Dev environment is locked, a lock icon will be added to the screenshot of a site on the Your Sites page.</div>
+<h4>Note</h4>When a Dev environment is locked, a lock icon will be added to the screenshot of a site on the Your Sites page.</div>

 ## Password Protect Your Site's Environments